-In the interests of safety, any manoeuvres overflying a designated area behind the judges' line laid out for the protection of spectators, officials and other competitors or helpers, will score ZERO
+In the interests of safety, any manoeuvres overflying a designated area behind the judges' line laid out for the protection of spectators, officials and other competitors or helpers, will score ZERO.

 The height and positioning of individual manoeuvres should be proportional to that expected in a full size display typical to each prototype.
 Unless specified otherwise, manoeuvres that are carried out in a horizontal plane (eg Straight Flight, Figure Eight, Triangular Circuit) should commence on a flight path that is about 60° elevation to the judges.
 Manoeuvres such as the Descending Circle and Spin should start at a higher elevation.
-Judges should down mark manoeuvres as too high, too low, too far away, or too close if they consider the positioning to be
+Judges should down mark manoeuvres as too high, too low, too far away, or too close if they consider the positioning to be so.

 After each flight, the Flight Judges will record any non-standard event that causes downgrading or loss of flight points.
-The Chief Flight Judge will review all score sheets for fairness as well as any zero scores before the score sheets are taken to scoring.
-As examples: missed figures, figures flown out of order, out of flight time, flying behind the "Judges' Line", missing dummy pilot or crash landing.
+If for any reason the mark awarded is corrected or changed, the change must be initialled by the judge.
+The Chief Flight Judge will review all flight score sheets for completeness and fairness and justification of any zero scores.
+As examples: missed manoeuvres, manoeuvres flown out of order, out of flight time, flying behind the "Judges' Line", or crash landing.
+The Chief Flight Judge must then sign the score sheets before they are sent for processing.